OperationCode/operationcode_old_site/CONTRIBUTING.md

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help to better tell our story and get more veterans coding.
+Good pull requests-patches, improvements, new features&mdash;are a fantastic help to better tell our story and get more veterans coding.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please check with our issues first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the core team might not want to merge into the project.